TheYoctoJester/TheYoctoJester.github.io/contact.md

 ## Impressum

 Yes, I am German, hence I need this.
-If you abuse this information, not only my personal wrath witll depend you in form of bad karma for all eternity, also your beers shall all taste like piss and your compilers shall give errors to no end.
-You have been warned.
+If you abuse this information, not only my personal wrath will descend you in form of bad karma for all eternity, also your beers shall all taste like piss and your compilers shall give errors to no end. **You have been warned**.

 Josef Holzmayr-Khosh Amoz

 Ambergerweg 7

 85276 Pfaffenhofen

-There is no further, specific disclainmer as I still believe in [Justice (for all)](https://easyrechtssicher.de/disclaimer) and that the people who actually made it here are frindly.
+There is no further, specific disclaimer as I still believe in [Justice (for all)](https://easyrechtssicher.de/disclaimer) and that people who actually made it here are friendly.